bramwillemse/bw-home/site/content/articles/_index.md

 ---
 title: "Articles"
-subline: "When I get enthused, I might occasionally write aboutit."
+subline: "I occasionally write about things that excite me."
+description: "An overview of articles written by Bram Willemse."
 type: "articles"
-description: "An overview of articles written by Bram Willemse."
 draft: false
 ---